bhopals/java-spring/spring-in-action.md

   in the course of a flow.
 - Message channels connect the components of an integration flow.

+### Introducing Reactor

+- Imperative Code
+- Reactive Code

+- Example

+  - Imperative Programming - A water balloon carries its payload all at once, soaking its intended target at the moment of impact.

+  - Reactive Programming - A garden hose carries its payload as a stream of water that flows from the spigot to the nozzle.

+There’s nothing inherently wrong with water balloons (or `imperative` programming), but the person holding the garden hose (or applying `reactive` programming) has an advantage in regard to scalability and performance.

+#### Understanding Reactive Programming

+The idea is simple: you write code as a list of instructions to be followed, one at a time, in the order that they’re encountered.
+A task is performed and the program waits for it to complete before moving on to the next task.
+At each step along the way, the data that’s to be processed must be fully available so that it can be processed as a whole.

+- Managing concurrency in multiple threads is challenging.
+More threads mean more complexity

+- In contrast, reactive programming is functional and declarative in nature.

+#### Defining Reactive Streams

+`Reactive Streams` is an initiative started in late 2013 by engineers from Netflix, Lightbend, and Pivotal (the company behind Spring).
+Reactive Streams aims to provide a standard for asynchronous stream processing with non-blocking backpressure

+The Reactive Streams specification can be summed up by four interface definitions:
+`Publisher`, `Subscriber`, `Subscription`, and `Processor`

+#### Summary

+- Reactive programming involves creating pipelines through which data flows.
+- The Reactive Streams specification defines four types: Publisher, Subscriber, Subscription, and Transformer (which is a combination of Publisher and Subscriber).
+- Project Reactor implements Reactive Streams and abstracts stream definitions into two primary types, Flux and Mono, each of which offers several hundred operations.
+- Spring 5 leverages Reactor to create reactive controllers, repositories, REST clients, and other reactive framework support.

 ### KEY TERMS

 - At its core, Spring offers a container, often referred to as the `Spring application context`,